Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

 ## Schedule

+**Note:** This schedule is subject to change throughout the quarter.
+Check assignment due dates on Canvas for the updated schedule.

 [UW Academic calendar for 2020-2021](https://www.washington.edu/students/reg/2021cal.html)

 | Week | Lecture Dates | Lecture Topics | Labs | Assignments |